Syslogine-dev/PQR-Docker/README.md

 # PQR-Docker

-This repository contains Docker configurations and scripts for deploying the PQR-Tunnel project in a containerized environment.
-It supports client, server, and key generation containers.
+This repository contains Docker configurations and scripts for deploying the PQR-Tunnel and PQR-KeyCrafter projects in a containerized environment.
+It supports client, server, and key generation containers, while maintaining modularity and independence.

 ---

 ## Features

 - **Multi-Container Setup**: Includes Docker Compose for running client, server, and keygen containers.
+- **Modular Independence**: Designed to work independently of PQR-Tunnel and PQR-KeyCrafter repositories, making it easier to expand or adapt to other frameworks (e.g., VMware, Kubernetes).
-- **Environment Variables**: Modular `.env` files for easy configuration.
+- **Environment Variables**: `.env` files for easy configuration of container settings.
 - **Automated Scripts**: Scripts for building, starting, and stopping containers.

 ---